 threatens to destroy the love she has finally found – but also her life.
 Buy The Book

 L. Parks has penned and self-published six novels, including a standalone and a

-I was enlightened, when I took a writing class, as to the many types of fiction there are to read, as well as write.
+8 Types Of Fiction I was enlightened, when I took a writing class, as to the many types of fiction there are to read, as well as write.
 They are based on word count mostly.
 For me, it is a good resource to keep in mind since I have a romance story I want to write in the future.
 In reading the description of each type of fiction, I am leaning toward it being a novella or short story.
-Novel

 - An extended piece of fiction, normally at least 40,000 words long.
 Most